gallofeliz/js-libs/README.md

 - for the moment, the build is done on installation.
 - files are generated in the root directory, I did'nt find how to specify a "require" directory
 - each file represents a module that can be exported to independant project (avoid to have a big index.js with big exports)

-Please don't use this repository for you.
-I don't guarantee the futur of this repository, each module should be exported as independant project and fits for my needs, my ideas, my points of view.

 ## Config